SOCIOLOGIST, DATA SCIENTIST, & NOVELIST

 Research in the Spotlight

-gender discrimination in publishing
+Gender discrimination in publishing

 In this groundbreaking study, Adam Kapelner and I explore patterns of discrimination in publishing by both publishers and indie authors and consider what they mean for discrimination in the gig economy.

-high performance work environments
+High performance work environments

 My team’s findings underscore the potential benefits for providers, patients, and health care organizations of designing work environments that value and support a broad range of employees as having essential contributions to make to the care process and their organizations.